AIDANXhang/CMPE_252_project_AidBot/README.md

 ## Challenges and issues

-- Sometimes there is a delay in chatbot's response when the APIs are slow or not working properly.
+- There might be a delay in chatbot's response when the APIs are slow or not working properly.
 - The address needs to be accurate for the chatbot to start the search.
-Typos or incorrect spacing in the address might be detected as invalid address.
+Typos or incorrect spacing in the address might be detected as an invalid address.
 - The API only supports search until a maximum of 100 kms.

 ## References